 For a fancy night out on the town, head to Dante.
-This upscale, white-tablecloth restaurant is housed inside a historic bank and has a splurge-worthy, seven-course tasting menu (think: handmade linguini with pork belly, grilled branzino, and Hawaiian tuna tartare with poached egg).
+This upscale, white-tablecloth restaurant is housed inside a historic bank and has a splurge-worthy, seven-course tasting menu (think: handmade linguini with pork belly, grilled branzino, and Hawaiian tuna tartare with a poached egg).

-Ushabu is a creative concept centered around Japanese hot pot.
+Ushabu is a creative concept centered around the Japanese hot pot.
 The 25-seat restaurant has a communal atmosphere where every table has its own built-in burner so chefs can whip up dinner right in front of you.
 There's a sashimi and shabu-shabu menu—pick a type of meat (Australian wagyu ribeye, pork shoulder, lamb leg) to be mixed with seasonal vegetables in a pot of simmering dashi.

 Barrio is Tremont's go-to taco joint.
-Locals crowd its cool patio to tuck into kicked up tacos like El Jefe—pollo, queso fresco, smoked cheddar, lettuce, corn salsa, and chipotle honey sauce.
+Locals crowd its cool patio to dive into kicked up tacos like El Jefe—chicken, queso fresco, smoked cheddar, lettuce, corn salsa, and chipotle honey sauce.
 Don't miss the fruity margarita pitchers, too.
 Favorites include the Barrio Paloma (Cazadores Reposado tequila, fresh lime juice, grapefruit, and agave nectar) as well as the Marigold (Patrón Citrónge, limeade, strawberry-pear puree, and blood orange wedge).

 Sokolowski's University Inn is an under-rated gem that overlooks the Cuyahoga Valley and downtown Cleveland.
 This family-run restaurant has been in business since 1923.
 It specializes in Polish and Eastern European food with menu highlights including pierogis, kielbasa, and homemade soups.